cineonizer/battleship/README.md

 ## Learning Outcomes

+* Practiced Test Driven Development by writing unit tests for the ship, game, and player logics.
 * Learned the effectiveness of TypeScript and utilized it throughout the project.
 * Learned TypeScript syntax:
   * static and explicit types